-Have you ever finished a long ride and felt like your bike seat left more than just an impression on your backside?
+Ever finished a long ride and felt like your bike seat left more than just an impression on your backside?
 You're not imagining things.
-That humble saddle beneath you is engaged in a silent dialogue with your body - one that's reshaping you in ways science is just beginning to understand.
+That humble saddle beneath you is engaged in a silent dialogue with your body—one that's reshaping you in ways science is just beginning to understand.

 Your Bones Are Adapting to the Saddle